MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-fences/retrieve-specific-fence.md

 <Available since="2021 Update 6" />

-You want to get the detailed information of `administrator_user_fence` user fence based on the fence name, which reserves `env-296739laio1use1` node and configured for `Administrator` user/usergroups.
+You want to get the detailed information of user fence `administrator_user_fence` having id YWRtaW5pc3RyYXRvcl91c2VyX2ZlbmNl, which reserves `env-296739laio1use1` node and configured for `Administrator` user/usergroups.

 The user ID is `54F3D26011D2896560009A8E67019608`.
 The usergroup ID is `E96685CD4E60068559F7DFAC7C2AA851`.